kontent-ai-presales-engineering/custom-element-autofill/README.md

-# Unique URL slug
+# Auto fill

-This is a [custom element](https://kontent.ai/learn/docs/custom-elements) for [Kontent by Kentico](https://kontent.ai) that generates a URL slug based on a text field or a custom value.
-It also checks for uniqueness of such value and can generate a unique value if the same URL slug is found.
+This is a [custom element](https://kontent.ai/learn/docs/custom-elements) for [Kontent by Kentico](https://kontent.ai) that generates auto fills element based on another element or the name of content item.

 ![Screenshot of custom element](customurlslug.gif)